telerik/report-server-docs/implementer-guide/setup/how-to-use-azure-ad-to-login-to-trs.md

 ### 3. Set up the Single Sign On settings:

-In the "Single Sign On" page we chose SAML protocol and configured the following properties:
+In the "Single Sign On" page, choose SAML and configure the following properties:

 - **Identifier (Entity ID)** - match the URL on which our Report Server was hosted.
 In this example, the server is hosted on the machine by using HTTPS binding and some self-signed certificate.
 The same URL must be used in the  **Authentication Settings** page in the Report Server configuration.
 Basically those two fields must match and it's not mandatory to use the actual server URL.